chris-veilleux/SimpleStockTracker/README.md

 On the Holdings page, users are shown a list of holdings (displayed as Buys and Sells of stock shares) and what account they were purchased in.
 As with the accounts page, they can then create a new holding, view details of existing holdings, edit existing holdings, or delete existing holdings.

+Methods in the Holdings controller are covered by unit tests to ensure proper functionality.

 ![holdings-page](https://user-images.githubusercontent.com/82720132/212564751-9a1ff04c-45dc-4df8-a7bc-11a8a0ee91a0.jpg)

 Note: To create, edit, or delete accounts and holdings, users must be registered and logged in to their account.
 Accounts can be created either through local registration or by using Google authentication.